Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Your first task is to guide the other players through the process of creating their hunters.

-Introduce the idea of team concepts ([here](#0000050145)).
+Introduce the idea of team concepts ([[Team Concepts]]).
 Help the group come up with a concept that gets them all excited.
 If nobody thinks of an exciting concept now, you can wait until later to work that out (wait until after they’ve decided on their hunters’ histories with each other).

 Next, allocate hunter playbooks.
 It’s perfectly reasonable to limit the hunter types available if you have a particular style in mind for your game.
 This can also speed up hunter creation, as there are fewer decisions to make.